Send and receive using the database

 Have a look at immediate processing in the database to make sending more responsive.

 Of course you can also use this view to see incoming messages by selecting on the StatusID field.

 SELECT * FROM InsertSms WHERE StatusID = 'RECEIVED'

 Shows all received messages.

 Sending out e-mail or other types of messages with in the same way.

 INSERT INTO InsertEmail (StatusID, ToAddress, BodyPlainText) VALUES ('SCHEDULED', 'firstname.lastname@example.org', 'Alert!')

-All of the ‘Insert’ tables with all of their properties are documented in the Database Layout section of the knowledge base.
+Find definitions of the ‘Insert’ tables in the Database Layout section of the knowledge base.